Larry Lamb (newspaper editor): Personal life

+Lamb was married to Joan Grogan, with whom he had two sons and a daughter.

 Lamb was knighted in the Queen's 1980 Birthday Honours List on the recommendation of Margaret Thatcher.

 His nickname was inspired by the Children's Hour character Larry the Lamb.
 After he received his knighthood, Private Eye magazine usually referred to him as "Sir Larrold Lamb."

 Lamb died on 19 May 2000, aged 70.
 He had been in poor health since suffering a heart attack in 1992.

 In popular culture

 Lamb is the lead character of Ink, a 2017 stage play focusing on Rupert Murdoch's acquisition of The Sun.
-The role was originated by Richard Coyle on West End and Jonny Lee Miller on Broadway.
-In the upcoming film adaptation of the play, Lamb will be portrayed by Jack O'Connell.
+The role was originated by Richard Coyle in the West End and Jonny Lee Miller on Broadway.

+In 2026, Danny Boyle directed Ink, a biographical drama film, adapted by James Graham from his 2017 stage play.
+In the film, Lamb is played by Jack O'Connell.